-Alabama has approximately 132,000 miles of river, of which only 61.4 miles of one river is designated as wild & scenic—less than 1/10th of 1% of the state's river miles.
+Alabama has approximately 132,000 miles of river, of which only 61.4 miles of one river is designated as wild & scenic.
+That's less than 1/10th of 1% of the state's river miles.

-The West Fork of the Sipsey Fork of the Black Warrior River is located in the Bankhead National Forest and shockingly, is the ONLY Wild & Scenic River in our water rich state of Alabama.
+The West Fork of the Sipsey Fork of the Black Warrior River is located in the Bankhead National Forest is the ONLY Wild & Scenic River in Alabama.

 Little River Waterkeeper® is working with the Alabama Rivers Alliance in order to nominate and designate parts of Little River as Wild & Scenic.
 We feel that creating the argument will be somewhat easy however, it will take an official act of the US Congress to make it a reality.
 Little River spans the Dekalb and Cherokee County borders along Lookout Mountain and is the perfect choice for the region’s next Wild and Scenic River.

 Thousands of visitors each year come to Lookout Mountain because of Little River.
 It is home to many rare and endemic flora and fauna.
 Because of the growth that is projected to take place in our region over the next 35-40 years, there is not a better time than now to protect this Wild & Scenic worthy landscape.

 Public land managers of Desoto State Park and the Little River NPS along with other stakeholder groups would be charged with protecting the river’s scenic and recreational values, through the Wild and Scenic Partnership Model.